mistermicheels/learning-notes/java/concurrency/Locking.md

 It is important to release the lock in the `finally` clause, so it is always released at the end of the operation even if an exception occurred

 The above example is simple, but implementing locking yourself can get tricky.
 You might have inadequate locking, you might have deadlocks, ...
-Therefore, it is recommended to use the other tools listed in [Concurrency](./_Concurrency.md) when possible.
+Therefore, it is recommended to use the other tools listed in [Concurrency (overview)](./!-Concurrency.md) when possible.

 ## The `synchronized` keyword